sbremman/realistic_lidar_counterfactuals/README.md

 # Realistic LiDAR Counterfactuals

-This repository provides an implementation of generating realistic counterfactual explanations for Deep Reinforcement Learning (DRL) agents that control mobile robots using raw LiDAR data as input.
-The project demonstrates methods to alter LiDAR data input in a realistic way to produce specific changes in the robot's actions, providing interpretable insights into the decision-making process.
+This repository provides an example implementation of generating realistic counterfactual explanations for Deep Reinforcement Learning (DRL) agents that control mobile robots using raw LiDAR data as input.
+The project explores methods to alter LiDAR data input in a realistic way to produce specific changes in the robot's actions, aiming to provide interpretable insights into the decision-making process.

 ## Features
-- **Counterfactual Generation**: Methods to generate realistic LiDAR-based counterfactuals.
+- **Counterfactual Generation**: Tools to explore generating realistic LiDAR-based counterfactuals.
-- **Deep Reinforcement Learning Integration**: Tools to interface with DRL agents, evaluate counterfactuals, and visualize agent responses.
+- **Deep Reinforcement Learning Integration**: Scripts to interface with DRL agents, evaluate counterfactuals, and visualize agent responses.
-- **Example Use Cases**: Scripts to showcase the application of counterfactual generation in real-world scenarios.
+- **Example Use Case**: A script to showcase the potential application of counterfactual generation.

 ## Repository Structure
 ```